Soft-Condensed-Matter/Dynamical-Properties/README.md

 Code: SSCF.f90

-Description: Determines the total shear-stress autocorrelation function (TSSCF.dat), the kynetic (KSSCF.dat), potential contribution (PSSCF.dat) and kynetic-potential (KPSSCF.dat) contributions of the shear-stress autocorrelation.
+Description: Determines the total shear-stress autocorrelation function (TSSCF.dat), the kynetic (KSSCF.dat), potential (PSSCF.dat) and kynetic-potential (KPSSCF.dat) contributions of the shear-stress autocorrelation.
 The program requeries the instant components given in the files MDTend.dat, MDKtn.dat, MDPtn.dat with the total, kynetic and potential components, respectively.
 The number of samples within the input files must be provided previously.